moorada/neferpitool/README.md

 ```
   -bg
     	Active monitoring in background
-  -it string
+  -it string -p
-    	Import Typos from file - main domain
+    	Import Typos from file : -main domain -path of the file
   -logs
     	Avtive logs on file
   -mc
     	Make config file
-  -p string
-    	Import Typos from file - path of the file
   -pd
     	Check if domains are present
   -td string